hxsan-k/linux-bandit-challenge/levels/30-level-29-to-30.md

 ## 🚀 How to Solve

-**1. Like previous steps, clone the repository into a temporary directory**
+**1. Like previous steps, clone the repository into a temporary directory which you create**

   ```bash
   mkdir /tmp/myrepo29